dottxt-ai/outlines/docs/reference/debug.md

 	Top Guided Tokens: 'P': 0.456, 'N': 0.330, 'Pos': 0.173, 'Ne': 0.018, 'Neg': 0.016, 'Po': 0.007, 'P': 0.000, 'N': 0.000, EOS: -0.000
 ```

+#### Fix

 Ideally the Raw Tokens are closely aligned to Guided Tokens.
-To accomplish this, we update the prompt as follows
+To accomplish this, we update the prompt by appending a statement which we would expect to immediately precede "Positive" or "Negative" - "Review label:"

 ```python
 prompt = """You are a sentiment-labelling assistant.